Non-archimedean tame topology and stably dominated types: Preliminary remarks

+The above discussion referred to the pro-definable category; we will now move to topological questions.
+When concerned with the definable category alone, there is no point mentioning $\G_\infty$, since $\infty$ has the same role as any other element.
+But from the point of view of the definable topology, the point $\infty$ does not have the same properties as any points of $\G$, nor of the point $0$ of $[0,\infty]$; $\G_\infty$ does not (even locally) embed into $\G^n$, and the point $\infty$ must be taken into account.

+\begin{defn}Let $V$ be an algebraic variety over a valued field and let $X$ be an iso-definable $\G$-internal subset of $\std{V}$ (or of $\std{V} \times \G_{\infty}^s$, for some $s$).
+We say $X$ is {\em topologically $\G$-internal} if $X$ is pro-definably homeomorphic to a definable subset of $\G_{\infty}^r$, for some $r$. \end{defn}

+\begin{rem} In \ref{ss6.2}, we shall prove that, when $V$ is quasi-projective, for any iso-definable $\G$-internal subset $X$ of $\std{V}$ there exists a pro-definable continuous injection $f : X \hookrightarrow \G_{\infty}^r$, for some $r$.
+In particular, if $X$ is definably compact, $f$ is a homeomorphism and $X$ is topologically $\G$-internal. \tcr{Indeed, in this case the image of a closed pro-definable subset of $X$ is a closed subset of $\G_\infty^r$.
+Thus $f$ is definably closed and being injective it is closed, cf. Remark \ref {injcl}.} In general, we do not know whether every iso-definable $\G$-internal subset of $\std{V}$ is topologically $\G$-internal.
+The ones that will occur in our constructions will always be contained in some definably compact iso-definable $\G$-internal set, thus will be topologically $\G$-internal. \end{rem}

+We \tcb{now} discuss briefly the role of parameters.
 We fix a valued field $F$.
 The term ``definable'' refers to $\ACVF _F$.
 Varieties are assumed defined over $F$.
-At the level of definable sets and maps, $\G$ has elimination of imaginaries.
-Moreover, this is also true topologically, in the sense that if $X \subseteq \G_\infty^n$ and $E$ is a closed, definable equivalence relation on $X$ in an o-minimal expansion of the theory $\RCF$ of real closed fields, then there exists a definable map $f: X \to \G_\infty^n$ inducing a homeomorphism between the topological quotient $X/E$, and $f(X)$ with the topology induced from $\G_\infty^n$.
+At the level of definable sets and maps, $\G$ has elimination of imaginaries. \tcb{Let us say that $\G$ admits {\em topological elimination of imaginaries} if whenever} $X \nsubseteq \G_\infty^n$ and $E$ is a closed definable equivalence relation on $X$, there exists a definable map $f: X \to \G_\infty^n$ inducing a homeomorphism between the topological quotient $X/E$, and $f(X)$ with the topology induced from $\G_\infty^n$. \tcb{It seems that any o-minimal expansion of $\RCF$ \nomenclature{$\RCF$}{the theory of real closed fields} admits elimination of imaginaries in the topological sense.}

-In another direction, the pair $(\kk,\G)$ also eliminates imaginaries (where $\kk$ is the residue field, with induced structure), and so does $(\RES,\G)$, where $\RES$ denotes the generalized residue structure of \cite{HK}.